greenelab/meta-review/manuscript.md

 The randomization procedure was shared with the authors in advance (pre-registered) and run in a deterministic manner.
 Given the same author contributions, it always produced the same ordered author list.
 We annotated the author list to indicate that author order was partly randomized and emphasize that the order did not indicate one author contributed more than another from the same category.
-The Deep Review author ordering procedure is not inherent to writing with Manubot but illustrates the authorship possibilities when all contributions are publicly tracked and recorded.
+The Deep Review author ordering procedure illustrates authorship possibilities when all contributions are publicly tracked and recorded that would be difficult with a traditional collaborative writing platform.

+Papers with hundreds or thousands of authors are on the rise, such as the article describing the experiments and data that led to the discovery of the Higgs Boson [@15YfJWkEd] (5000 authors) and the report of the Drosophila genome [@Szy8sdWq] (1000 authors).
+Yet _the number of people that participated in writing_ those papers, as opposed to generating and analyzing the data, is not always clear and likely to be far below the number of authors [@NGOit8L2; @nahdPyLb].
+Manubot provides the scientists involved in large collaborations the opportunity to actively participate, through a public forum, in the writing process.

 ## Discussion